 - Duck Pond Road: Replacement of the temporary packed tower aeration system (PTAS) for Wells 30 and 31 with a permanent PTAS for Wells 30 and 31 and a separate PTAS for Well 32, configured alongside an existing granular activated carbon (GAC) system for each well.
 This facility will be designed to remove Freon-22, Tetrachloroethene (PCE), and Cis-1,2-Dichloroethene (Cis-1,2-DCE) from the system.
 Estimated construction cost is \$13.8M.
 Anticipated bid date is summer 2024. - Nancy Court: Rehabilitation of the Nancy Court well, construction of new well building, and replacement of electrical equipment.
-This project is currently under construction, with an estimated completion date of spring 2025 and an estimated construction cost of approximately \$1.2M. - Seaman Road Well: Rehabilitation of Seaman Road well and construction of new packed tower aeration system and associated facilities.
+This project is currently under construction, with an estimated completion date of spring 2025 and an estimated construction cost of approximately \$1.2M.
+The City is pursuing funding opportunities to address PFAS/PFOS, including a project at Nancy Court Pump Station, with an estimated project cost of \$11M. - Seaman Road Well: Rehabilitation of Seaman Road well and construction of new packed tower aeration system and associated facilities.
 Construction is currently finishing up and this is anticipated to be online in March 2024.
-Estimated construction cost is approximately \$4.6M. - Kelly Street facility: Upgrade of existing booster pump and associated electrical work.
-The estimated construction cost is approximately \$650,000. - Leech Court Water Tank Replacement: The structural and sanitary integrity of the existing 0.25 MG Leech Circle tank has been compromised by corrosion.
+Estimated construction cost is approximately \$4.6M. - Kelly Street Facility: Upgrade of existing booster pump and associated electrical work.
+The estimated construction cost is approximately \$650,000. - Leech Circle Water Tank Replacement: The structural and sanitary integrity of the existing 0.25 MG Leech Circle tank has been compromised by corrosion.
 In addition, the structure may not meet current New York State Building Code standards and satisfy present and future water supply demands.
-The City is looking to replace the existing tank with a new 1.0 MG tank with an estimated construction cost of \$5M. - McLoughlin Water Tank rehab: This project is to return the 1.0 MG McLoughlin water tank to a state of good condition.
+The City is looking to replace the existing tank with a new 1.0 MG tank with an estimated construction cost of \$11M. - McLoughlin Water Tank Rehabilitation: This project is to return the 1.0 MG McLoughlin Street water tank to a state of good condition.
 The estimated construction cost is \$3.8M. - Service Line Inventory: Under the EPA Lead and Copper Revised Rule, by October 2024, the City is required to know the precise location of all lead service lines.
 This project would provide the funding needed to satisfy this federal requirement.
-There is an estimated cost of \$300,000. - Water main replacement program: The majority of the existing water infrastructure has reached or exceeded its design life and is in need of replacement.
-The City would like to develop a master plan/capital improvement program to rehabilitate the City's water lines, and establish and fund a water main replacement program.
-The estimated cost for this initiative is to be determined.
+There is an estimated cost of \$300,000. - Water Main Replacement Program: The majority of the existing water infrastructure has reached or exceeded its design life and is in need of replacement.
+The City would like to develop a master plan/capital improvement program to rehabilitate the City's water lines and establish and fund a water main replacement program.
+The estimated cost for this initiative is to be determined. - New Well: The City currently utilizes three to five of its operable wells at any given time to keep up with demand.
+At times, construction projects and other factors take one to two of the City's operable wells offline for an extended period of time.
+In order to be better prepared for future growth and fire service in the City, there is a need for additional well capacity to successfully deal with any potential well shutdown or should other emergencies occur.
+The estimated cost for a new well is to be determined. - Smart Meter Replacement Program: Replacement of old meters with new meters that can provide staff and customers with more timely and accurate usage and billing data.
+The estimated cost for this program is to be determined.